-Madiskarte, a Filipino term that can describe an individual that is quick-witted and cunning, someone who is resourceful, or someone who is a womanizer.
+Driving in the Philippines means you have to deal with traffic on a daily basis.
+That being said, some drivers have learned a few tips and tricks to help them get to their destination faster even with all the gridlock.
+Madiskarte, is a Filipino term that can describe an individual that is quick-witted and cunning, someone who is resourceful, or someone who is a womanizer.
 It can also describe an individual with the ability to work around the system and avoid getting caught.
-Any person who commits actions in relation to the statements above will usually the recipient of this “compliment.”
+Any person who commits actions in relation to the statements above will usually be the recipient of this “compliment.”
 In its literal translation, it means strategy, and perhaps the slang definition’s etymology is derived from having a strategy in mind.

-Let’s flip the script, and put this term on the road.
-We won’t beat around the bush, being madiskarte on the road is toxic.
+While this may seem like a good thing, if we flip the script and put this term on the road it can quickly become something with a bad connotation to it.
 When you’re on the streets, you’re surrounded by rules and regulations.
 The law is in effect here, so why break it?
 You’re surrounded by other motorists that you will inconvenience if you think solely for yourself.
 Let’s digress.

 Cutting in line to get ahead is a very selfish act.
 Other motorists have been waiting patiently to get through, while you just breeze in as if nothing happened.
 Everyone deserves to be home on time, not just you.
 The same goes for any sort of line, be it the drive-thru or parking lot or if you’re on two wheels or four.